openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/gesture-event-handling.md

 OpenFL 10.1 and later, Adobe AIR 2 and later

 Handle gesture events in the same way as basic touch events.
-You can listen for a series of gesture events defined by the event type constants in the [TransformGestureEvent](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/events/TransformGestureEvent.html) class, the [GestureEvent](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/events/GestureEvent.html) class and the [PressAndTapGestureEvent](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/events/PressAndTapGestureEvent.html) class.
+You can listen for a series of gesture events defined by the event type constants in the [TransformGestureEvent](https://api.openfl.org/openfl/events/TransformGestureEvent.html) class, the [GestureEvent](https://api.openfl.org/openfl/events/GestureEvent.html) class and the [PressAndTapGestureEvent](https://api.openfl.org/openfl/events/PressAndTapGestureEvent.html) class.

 To handle a gesture touch event:

-1. Set your application to handle gesture input by setting the flash.ui.Multitouch.inputMode property to
+1. Set your application to handle gesture input by setting the openfl.ui.Multitouch.inputMode property to

 MultitouchInputMode.GESTURE.